Stuycs-K/final-project-4-luo-steven-lin-raymond/README.md

 - Use the W (or UP arrow key) to dig up.
 The player will not move.
 - Use B to bomb a certain area.
 The player will automatically drop.
 - Use Q to quit the current digging session.

+## Bugs

+- When the digging upgrades are applied, the player's movements lags a little bit.
+- When the digging upgrades are applied and the player digs up, the player stops appearing.